sanoelle/ecommerce-website/jewelry/rings/rings-1.md

 ---
 layout: products
 type: earrings
-title: Jane's Pearls
+title: Auras
-price: $50
+price: $65
-image: jewelry/rings/sample-image.jpg
+image: jewelry/rings/rings-1.jpg
 ---

-Jane's Pearls are an excellent accesory to any outfit.
-They can be worn for a variety of occasions as well as in the everyday.
-They are a staple item for ones accesory wardrobe.
+Auras rings are a set of four finely detailed gold bangles.
+Each ring is engraved by hand, by hardworking Canadian artists.
+As the rings are not fused together, they can be worn together or seperately depending on your fashion preference.